scalapenos/stamina/README.md

 (and many other serialization libraries) are:

-- coupling between the serialized data and a specific Java/Scala class or class name, usually a fully qualified class one.
+- coupling between the serialized data and a specific Java/Scala class or class name, usually even a fully qualified one.
 This creates a barrier to refactoring of the domain model, something that is very necessary to keep active code bases healthy and clean.
+Renaming and repackaging of such classes is no longer possible without losing backwards compatibility with your already persisted versions.

 - no high-level API for configuring which classes get serialized how.
 The only available option is linking the fully qualified class name of